GULibrarySandbox/intro-text-mining-analysis-old/content/4-build.md

 {% include figure.html img="2021_ProsProjSources.png" alt="Sources of text for the Prosecution Project" caption="Sources of text for the Prosecution Project" width="100%" %}{% endcapture %} {% include card.md header="Case study - the Prosecution Project - finding sources" text=text %}

 ----

-{% capture alert %}*Note:* Be sure to cite any resource / dataset / corpus you use in your research.
+{% include alert.md text="*Note:* Be sure to cite any resource / dataset / corpus you use in your research." color="warning" %}
-{% endcapture %}
-{% include alert.md text=alert color="warning" %}

 ----